 Liposuction combines surgery and suction to loosen and remove pockets of excess fat from various areas of the body, resulting in smoother, sleeker contours.
 Liposuction is popular among people in and around Houston from all walks of life who want to add definition to those stubborn areas that do not seem to respond to targeted diet and exercise efforts.

-To meet with an experienced plastic surgeon at Houston Plastic & Reconstructive Surgery and learn more about liposuction, request a consultation using our online form.
+To meet with an experienced plastic surgeon at Houston Plastic & Reconstructive Surgery and learn more about liposuction in Webster and Houston, TX, request a consultation using our online form.
 You can also call our practice at (281) 282-9555 to schedule an appointment.

 There are many liposuction techniques, but the procedure generally involves loosening and removing fat using a metal tube (called a cannula) which is passed through the fatty tissue.
 The most common liposuction technique is tumescent liposuction.
 A large volume of solution containing anesthetic and ephinephrine (to control bleeding), is infused into the treatment area.
 Your surgeon inserts the cannula through tiny incisions and uses it to break up the fatty deposits before they are suctioned out.